 Second, if you have an air-cooled HID light.

-For people using an air-cooled, you can connect your carbon filter to the light and the exhaust fan.
-This method is called a complete exhaust system.
+For people using an air-cooled tent, you can connect your carbon filter to the light and the exhaust fan.
+This is called a complete exhaust system.

 Moreover, whatever you choose between the two, they only serve one purpose, and that is to eliminate unwanted smells from being static inside.
 It is important for the unwanted air to pass through the carbon filter.

 When water and electricity are used in one area, there are risks involved.
 So, the cardinal rule when it comes to the two is never let your electrical wires stay on the floor.
 In this way, you limit the risk of being electrocuted.

 One way to do this is having zip ties and bundle them together; in this way, they are more tidy-looking.
 Zip ties are known to hold most electric cables without problems.
 It is important to keep them off the floor at all times.

 Setting up your pots, buckets, and plants.

 To give your plant an abundant source of light, always position them at the center of your grow tent.
 In this way, the light can cover almost all of your plant and penetrate the entire tent.
 Limit placing your pots at the borders of your tent; it may be difficult for your grow lights to reach them.